tuliofalmeida/dsco/README.md

     - clone this repository
     - using the terminal (_cd_ command [tutorial](https://fernando-mc.github.io/python3-workshop/navigating-with-a-terminal.html)) go to the repo code folder (or the folder that you put the environment.yml file)
     - type `conda env create`, or the mamba/miniconda command
-5. After the instalation you can check it activatin the repo `conda activate citron`
+5. After the instalation you can check it by activating the repo `conda activate citron`

 ## C.I.T.R.O.N Jaune